The Last Temptation of Christ (film): Protests

 Because of the film's departures from the gospel narratives—and especially a brief scene wherein Jesus and Mary Magdalene consummate their marriage—several Christian groups organized vocal protests and boycotts of the film prior to and upon its release.
 One protest, organized by a religious Californian radio station, gathered 600 protesters to picket the headquarters of Universal Studios' then parent company MCA.
-One of the protestors dressed up as MCA's Chairman Lew Wasserman and pretended to drive nails through Jesus' hands into a wooden cross.
+One of the protestors dressed up as MCA's chairman Lew Wasserman and pretended to drive nails through Jesus' hands into a wooden cross.
 Evangelist Bill Bright offered to buy the film's negative from Universal in order to destroy it.
-The protests were effective in convincing several theater chains not to screen the film.
+The protests were effective in persuading several theater chains not to screen the film.
 One of those chains, General Cinemas, later apologized to Scorsese for doing so.

 Censorship and bans

 Mother Angelica, a Catholic nun and founder of Eternal Word Television Network, described Last Temptation as "the most blasphemous ridicule of the Eucharist that's ever been perpetrated in this world" and "a holocaust movie that has the power to destroy souls eternally."
-In some countries, including Greece, South Africa, Turkey, Mexico, Chile, and Argentina, the film was banned or censored for several years.
+In some countries, including Greece, South Africa, Turkey, Mexico, Chile and Argentina, the film was banned or censored for several years.
 As of February 2024, the film continued to be banned in the Philippines and Singapore.
 In February 2020, Netflix revealed the film to be one of the five titles that have been removed from the Singapore version of Netflix at the demand of the Singapore government's Infocomm Media Development Authority.